kubedl-io/kubedl/docs/proposals/en/cache-reuse.md

      - No parameter is configured, then the state of CacheBackend is updated and the created pvc is injected into the pods of the job
      - CacheBackend specifies parameters.
 Check whether it can update existing CacheBackend.
 If it can be merged, update the configuration.
 If not, report conflict and requests user to resubmit the job.

-   - If CacheBackend does not exist, create it with the CacheBackendName specified by the Job
+   - If CacheBackend does not exist, create it with the CacheBackend's name specified by the Job

 2. The CacheBackend Controller checks whether usedBy list is null before reconciling